Fu Jian (337–385): After Wang Meng's death

 In 378, Fu Jian sent Fu Pi, Murong Wei, and Gou Chang (苟萇) to attack the important Jin border city of Xiangyang (襄陽, in modern Xiangfan, Hubei).
 At Gou's suggestion, Fu Pi ordered that Xiangyang be surrounded to force it into submission at minimal losses, but Fu Jian, unhappy at his son's slow pace in capturing the city, ordered Fu Pi to either capture the city by spring 379 or commit suicide.
 Fu Pi therefore launched a major assault on the city, capturing it in spring 379.
-Weixing (魏興, in modern Ankang, Shaanxi) also fell.
+Weixing (魏興; southeast of present-day Suqian, Jiangsu) also fell.
 At the same time, however, another army sent by Fu Jian, commanded by Peng Chao (彭超), after capturing Pengcheng (彭城, in modern Xuzhou, Jiangsu), was defeated by the Jin general Xie Xuan and forced to abandon Pengcheng.

 In 380, Fu Jian's cousin Fu Luo (苻洛) the Duke of Xingtang, who felt slighted by not being sufficiently rewarded for his victories against Dai in 376 and believed that Fu Jian had worn out his troops, rebelled.
 He was, however, crushed by the general Lü Guang and captured, but Fu Jian did not kill him but only exiled him.
 (This was heavily criticized by historians, who believed that Fu Jian, by not executing Fu Luo and several others in similar situations, encouraged future rebellions that eventually brought down his empire.)

 Also in 380, Fu Jian carried out a historically controversial decision to distribute his Di people—a small minority in his empire—to various regions of the empire, under the command of his sons and other generals.
 He probably intended to have them serve as a stabilizing force throughout the empire, but the short-term result was that the heart of the empire, Guanzhong, was left with few Di and filled with Xianbei and Qiang, which would eventually cause a destabilizing effect.
 He also summoned his brother Fu Rong back to the capital and take over posts previously held by Wang Meng.
 Fu Pi replaced Fu Rong in his responsibilities as viceroy over the eastern empire.

 In late 382, Fu Jian again planned to conquer Jin.
 Most of the important officials opposed—including the prime minister Fu Rong.
 However, the campaign was supported by Murong Chui and Yao Chang, and Fu Jian became intent to carrying it out, and when an official raised the point that the Yangtze River was difficult to cross, he made the remarks, "We have so many soldiers that, if they threw down their whips, it would be enough to stop the flow of the Yangtze."